Advocacy in Investment Treaty Arbitration

 - revise, revise, revise.

-These and other practical recommendations can be grouped in three main categories, from the specific to the more general.
+These and other practical recommendations can be grouped into three main categories, from the specific to the more general.

 The purpose of a written submission is to assist the arbitrators and build the advocate’s credibility.
 The guidelines for an advocate are to be clear, rigorous, thorough and structured.
 Experienced counsel will avoid hyperbole, adjectives or adverbs, unless they are indispensable in conveying the message.
 Counsel will use the active voice, short simple sentences and parallel structures.
 Plain and direct language, conveying one idea per paragraph, is also advisable.